 What is Adoption?

 youth.
 At the adoption hearing the adoptive parent is granted all the legal rights, privileges and responsibilities of parenthood.
 The foremost benefit to the child is that there is someone who is going to be there as he or she grows to adulthood and beyond.
 The primary benefits for the adoptive parent are the fulfillment of a desire to raise a child or youth to adulthood and to maintain a lifetime relationship with that individual.

 Why Become an Adoptive Parent?

-Attributes of our Successful Adoptive Parents Will:
+Successful Adoptive Parents Will:

-adoptive parent will need to take many small steps to help the child relearn how
+- Be patient: Children and youth adopted from our system require time to let go of fear and suspicion.
+The adoptive parent will need to take many small steps to help the child relearn how

 to trust again.